rkalis/dotfiles/README.md

 ### Hammerspoon (hammerspoon/)
 * setup.sh - Symlinks all lua and AppleScript files to `~/.hammerspoon/`
 * init.lua - Contains the main Hammerspoon config, importing the others
-* asim.lua - Utility for using applescript files
-* fullscreen.applescript - Toggles Fullscreen for the current application
+* caffeinate.lua - Shortcuts for managing screen state (locking, etc.)
 * hyper.lua - Binds the "F18" key to a Hyper mode, which can be used for global commands
+* minimising.lua - Shortcuts for minimising and unminimising windows
+* shortcuts.lua - Hyper key bindings to existing shortcuts
 * spectacle.lua - Window and monitor management using hyper mode
 * togglevpn.applescript - Toggles Viscosity vpn connection
 * togglevpn.lua - Binds a shortcut to the execution of `togglevpn.applescript`